 Other Fraudulent Phone Calls and Scam Emails Purporting to be Made or Sent by the CA or OFCA

-Apart from fraudulent phone calls in relation to real-name registration for SIM cards, from time to time, OFCA also receives reports from members of the public on other kinds of fraudulent calls purporting to be made by the CA or OFCA.
-There are also reports of scam emails pretending to be sent by OFCA, inviting recipients to provide quotations for different kinds of goods/services.
+Apart from fraudulent phone calls mentioned above, OFCA also receives reports from members of the public on other kinds of fraudulent calls or emails purporting to be made by the CA or OFCA from time to time.

 The contents of these phone calls and emails may in general consist of the following elements: